uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 We’ve already seen nesting when we had brackets within brackets in the expressions above.
 Another example that comes up in most programming languages is that you can have an “if” statement inside an “if” statement, or an “if” inside a “while” which is inside an “if”!
 Here’s an example of some nested “if” statements in two languages.
-(Note that these may not be the best way to write a program, but they are accepted by the grammar of the language).
+(Note that these may not be the best way to write a program, but they are accepted by the grammar of the language.)

 {image file-path="img/chapters/conditional-comparison.png" alt="A series of conditional statements written in both Scratch and Python programming languages."}